AMinerOpen/prediction_api/README.md

 # Prediction API
 ## Introduction

 _AMiner Prediction API_ is a toolkit for science data prediction, such as scholar portrait property prediction.
-The toolkit aims to utilize science data to provide more intelligent functionality for global researchers.
+The toolkit aims to utilize science data and machine learning algorithms to provide more intelligent functionality for global researchers.
 All algorithms and models which the toolkit uses are derived from [AMiner](https://aminer.cn).

 ## Pre-requirement